Pardoxa/lamp2/README.md

 ```

 You can change ` > /home/pi/reboot.out` to ` 2>&1> /dev/null` if you do not want logfiles from the autostart.
-at the bottom.

-Important: crontab has to end with new line!
+IMPORTANT: crontab has to end with new line!
 So at least one empty line on the bottom is very important!

 To test if everything worked: reboot your pi.